 Social programs and other activities are held for our entire congregation.
 We keep an updated calendar of all of our events and programs for every age group and organization.

-Our organizations include Sisterhood, Hadassah, the National Council of Jewish Women, NFTY (National Federation of Temple Youth) and Temple Teens.
+Our organizations include Sisterhood, Hadassah, and the National Council of Jewish Women.
 For a complete list of Temple groups and other affiliated Jewish groups, please visit our organizations page.

 Education programs are available for all ages: toddlers through seniors.
-Religious School is held on Sunday mornings at 10:00 a.m., and Hebrew School is held on Wednesday afternoons at 4:00 p.m.
-Hebrew High School is held on Wednesday evenings.
+Religious School is held on Sunday mornings at 10:00 a.m., and Hebrew School is held on Wednesday afternoons at 4:30 p.m.
+Hebrew High School is held on Sundays at noon.
 Adult education classes are usually held on Monday and Wednesday evenings, and Sunday mornings.
 We have a library for both adults and children.

 Our active board of trustees meets monthly, and congregants are encouraged to be involved in committees.